alecmorrison/iOS-To-Do-List/README.md

 # iOS-To-Do-List

-This is a simple iOS to do list app using Firestore.
+This is a simple iOS to do list app using Swift, Swift UI and Firestore.
 Implementing user authentication and CRUD operations.